Met Office Data Centre

-With the Collaborative Building façade leaning backwards at a 60 degree angle the project was complex, and so a key element was to use clash detection to identify errors, warnings and clashes between architectural, structural, mechanical and electrical models.
+With the collaborative building’s façade leaning backwards at 60 degrees, the project was complex.
+A key element was to use clash detection to show any clashes between architectural, structural, mechanical and electrical models.

-3D modelling software, Revit, was used to export each model into an Industry Foundation Class file, the universal file type that initiates interoperability between all software platforms, allowing input by all parties working on the project.
+Revit (our preferred 3D modelling software) was used to export each model into an Industry Foundation Class file (a universal file type that works on all software platforms) meant all parties could work on the model simultaneously.

-The use of Solibri Model Checker then allowed us to combine these models to carry out a coordination check, developing particular ‘rulesets’ that optimised the clash detection process and ensured no details were missed.
+The Solibri Model Checker then allowed us to combine these models to carry out a coordination check, developing particular ‘rulesets’ that optimised the clash detection process and ensured no details were missed.

 Clash Reporting and Collaboration

-The project was able to report all coordination errors to an online server, ‘BIM Collab’.
+All coordination errors were reported to an online server, ‘BIM Collab’.
 This improved the efficiency of reporting, allowing each team member on the project to download the clashes directly into Revit to rectify and sync back onto the cloud.

-Advances in our modelling software meant that clashes were also able to be viewed on mobile devices by all parties, which, alongside BIM Collab, not only improved collaboration between project teams, but saved money on site before construction started.
+Advances in our modelling software meant that clashes were also able to be viewed on mobile devices by all parties.
+This not only improved collaboration between project teams, but saved money on site before construction started.

 Facilities Management through COBie

 The Met Office wanted to continue using BIM for facilities management once the building was in use.
-By adopting a COBie data rich modelling approach, we were able to identify which items were important to client by creating an Asset Information Requirement (AIR).
+By adopting a Construction Operations Building Information Exchange (COBie) data rich modelling approach, we identified which items were important to client through an Asset Information Requirement (AIR).

-Full supplier information for each asset was integrated into a COBie Exchange 6 report and by working closely with the supply chain, not only were we able to produce an excel report containing the information, but also link directly back to the native model for future use by the client.
+Full supplier information for each asset was integrated into a COBie Exchange 6 report.
+By working closely with the supply chain, not only were we able to produce an excel report containing the information, but also link directly back to the Revit model for future use by the client.

-All information was filtered through the common data environment platform which was accessible to the client and all project team members.
+All information was filtered through the common data environment platform, accessible to the client and all project team members.